-For applicants based in Ireland, the HRB plans to commit in the region of up to €370,000 (inclusive of overheads) to the ERA4Health JTC2023 awards.
+For applicants based in Ireland, the HRB plans to commit in the region of up to €370,000 (inclusive of overheads) to the THCS JTC2023 awards.
 Additional funding of up to €130,000 will be made available for coordination activities (excludes equipment and consumables), bringing the total maximum funding to €500,000 for applicants who take on the role of coordinator.
 Quality permitting a minimum of one award will be funded.
-Awards will have a duration of 36 months.
+Awards will have a duration of 12-36 months.

-The award will offer research-related costs for:
+The award will offer research related costs for:

 - a) Personnel - i.
-Salary-related costs in line with the IUA most recent scale for funded personnel - Stipends and fees (EU rate only) - b) Small equipment costs (not expected to exceed €10k) - c) Direct running costs (including travel, mobility, patient-related costs and costs to support interventional studies) - d) FAIR data management costs: Data stewardship costs (e.g. service/fees from data steward, access to secondary data, costs of making data FAIR, etc).
-Please refer to Appendix I for additional guidance on FAIR data management costings. - e) Dissemination and knowledge exchange activities (including dissemination-related travel) - f) Overheads contribution
+Salary-related costs in line with the IUA most recent scale for funded personnel - ii.
+Stipends (€19,000 per annum) and fees (EU rate only) - b) Small equipment costs (not expected to exceed €10k) - c) Direct running costs (including travel, mobility costs, patient-related costs and costs to support interventional studies) - d) FAIR data management costs: Data stewardship costs (e.g. service/fees from data steward, access to secondary data, costs of making data FAIR, etc).
+Please refer to Appendix I for additional guidance on FAIR data management costings.

+- e) Dissemination and knowledge exchange activities (including dissemination-related travel) - f) Overheads contribution

-Please refer to Appendix I below for further guidance on FAIR data management costs and costs for interventional studies.
+Please refer to Appendix I below for further guidance on costs.